Last Updated on

 - Avoid sitting in the same position for a long period of time: Try to be in constant motion and avoid being in the same posture for a long period of time.
 Taking a walk or doing some light exercises can prove to be quite effective.

 - Apply heating pads: Even though there is no evidence to prove it, heating pads can be quite effective in easing the pain.
 Heating pads regulate blood supply in the region and prevent the formation of blood clots that can cause additional pain.
+However, make sure not to overheat the pads, as it can cause discomfort and burns.

 - Adjust your sleeping position: Your sleeping position during pregnancy can cause a lot of difference, and you must pay attention to it.
 If you have a habit of sleeping on your back, you should look into changing your sleeping position as it can create unnecessary pressure on your tailbone.
 It is advisable to sleep on your left side as it relieves pain and improves blood circulation.